cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Caching and Sharing

-Wherever possible, TaskVine retains files (whatever their source) within the cluster so that they can be reused by later tasks.
+Wherever possible, TaskVine retains files (whatever their sources) within the cluster so that they can be reused by later tasks.
 To do this consistently, each file is given a **unique cache name** that is computed from its contents and metadata.
 This ensures that if the external source